memo/ofxMSAControlFreakGui/README.md

 Introduction
 ------------
 OpenGL Gui to display [ofxMSAControlFreak](https://github.com/memo/ofxMSAControlFreak) parameters.
-Integration with gui is one line of code: ```gui.addPage(tutorial.params);``` See the [example](https://github.com/memo/ofxMSAControlFreakGui/blob/master/example/src/example-Gui.cpp) for details.
+Integration with gui is one line of code: ```gui.addPage(params);``` See the [example](https://github.com/memo/ofxMSAControlFreakGui/blob/master/example/src/example-Gui.cpp) for details.

 Dependencies